 Online art auctions give buyers the benefit of a seamless and convenient platform to bid from across the globe!
 They can view the works in our gallery and participate in our timed online auction as per their respective time zones.
 Online auctioning reduces the high costs associated with live in-room bidding of art and luxury collectibles.
 Buyers can also view all the details of the work and study the artworks through high-resolution images provided on our online auction platform as if looking at the artworks in person.
 There are many buyers who prefer to remain discreet and this medium allows them that flexibility.
 Besides, there are options for ‘Proxy Bid’ in which case, a bidder can put in their upper limit bid and our proprietary auction application will bid on their behalf till this limit is reached, relieving the bidder of keeping a constant watch on the bid increments.

 What tips would you give an art lover who is participating in an auction for the first time?
 How should he or she make smart choices?

 - Check the credibility of the auction house.

-- Make sure that they are selling genuine art works by ascertaining their reputation and length of association with the sphere of art that they specialise in.
+- Make sure that they are selling genuine artworks by ascertaining their reputation and length of association with the sphere of art that they specialize in.

 - Since art and luxury collectibles have a historically high value, make sure that you are getting the best value for your money by acquiring artworks that you love.

-- Acquire a painting which you can live with for a long time, as art should not be acquired merely as an investment.
-It is an asset class which should be approached with a combination of passion and research.
+- Acquire a painting that you can live with for a long time, as art should not be acquired merely as an investment.
+It is an asset class that should be approached with a combination of passion and research.